-Such additional risk minimisation measures must be reviewed by the MAH after a certain time period and applied for to be removed if it is found that these are no longer necessary.
+Such additional risk minimization measures must be reviewed by the MAH after a certain time period and applied for to be removed if it is found that these are no longer necessary.

-Other risk minimisation measures are limitations for OTC compared to Rx:
+Other risk minimization measures are limitations for OTC compared to Rx: